Duchenne muscular dystrophy (DMD) is a dystrophinopathy and the most common muscular dystrophy.

 Musculoskeletal MR features, especially those from the lower limb, are most commonly described, however other imaging modalities may be useful as well.

-CT is not commonly performed due to risks of ionising radiation in this young patient demographic 2,6.
+CT is not commonly performed due to risks of ionizing radiation in this young patient demographic 2,6.
 However, CT confirms plain radiograph findings and furthermore, in the affected skeletal musculature (see below), typically shows low attenuating fatty infiltration and resultant pseudohypertrophy 6.

 MRI is the imaging modality of choice in DMD, with T1-weighted sequences traditionally being the most useful 7.
 Due to its superior soft tissue contrast, T1-weighted MRI shows characteristic patterns of muscular fatty infiltration 7.
 Affected muscles demonstrate high T1-weighted signal that is initially streaky, but becomes more confluent in nature as the condition progresses 7.